jhspetersson/fselect/README.md

-    fselect size, path from /home/user limit 5 into json fselect size, path from /home/user limit 5 into csv
+    fselect size, path from /home/user limit 5 into json fselect size, path from /home/user limit 5 into csv fselect size, path from /home/user limit 5 into html

 ### License